 On the other hand, Medicare medical insurance (known as Part B), which covers doctors’ services, outpatient hospital care, and some other medical services such as physical and occupational therapy and some home health care, is not free.
 You pay a monthly premium for Part B, and there’s no annual limit on your out‐of‐pocket expenses as there is with many private insurance policies.

-Prescription drug costs have also gone up; although it is only 10% of total health expenditures, spending on prescription drugs has risen 114% from 2000 to 2010.3 To cover prescription drugs in retirement, you also can purchase Medicare Part D prescription coverage to add to Part A, Part B, and your Medigap coverage (supplemental private health insurance to cover what Medicare doesn’t cover), or as part of a Medicare Advantage plan.
+Prescription drug costs have also gone up; U.S. spending on prescription medicines jumped 13%, to $374 billion in 2014, the biggest percentage increase since 2001.3 To cover prescription drugs in retirement, you also can purchase Medicare Part D prescription coverage to add to Part A, Part B, and your Medigap coverage (supplemental), or as part of a Medicare Advantage plan.

 Although it can be time consuming to select coverage aimed at supplementing basic Medicare from the many private insurance options available in your state, it’s an exercise that can make a big difference in your costs.